mpatching22/SCMS_turtlebot/README.md

 - Implement a control system to follow at a safe distance

 **Out of Scope**
-- Feature detection / semantic segmentation
+- Full semantic segmentation or object classification
-- Uneven terrain traversal
-- Multi-person tracking
-- Collision or obstacle avoidance
+- Multi-person tracking / dynamic obstacle avoidance
+- Outdoor / uneven terrain navigation

 Focus remains on **core perception–control integration** rather than full autonomous navigation.